How to Freeze Basil (Whole Leaves or Ice Cube Trays)

 loading plastic bag with basil leaves

-It’s important to make sure you freeze dry basil leaves because you don’t want excess moisture in the bag, this can cause the basil to develop wet spots.
+It’s important to make sure you thoroughly dry basil leaves because you don’t want excess moisture in the bag, this can cause the basil to develop wet spots.
 Basil typically darkens if it’s too wet, so if you want to keep the bright green coloring, dry your basil before freezing.

 How to freeze basil in ice cube trays with olive oil